GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-manual/index.md

 ## Types of manual tests

-There are many manual tools and techniques to consider when looking at your webpage or app for digital accessibility.
+There are many manual tools and techniques to consider when looking at your web page or app for digital accessibility.
 The three biggest focus areas in manual testing are keyboard functionality, visually-focused reviews, and general content checks.

-We will cover each of these topics on a high level in this module, but the following tests are not meant to be an exhaustive list of all the manual tests you can or should run.
+We will cover each of these topics at a high level in this module, but the following tests are not meant to be an exhaustive list of all the manual tests you can or should run.
 We encourage you to start with a [manual accessibility checklist](https://www.ibm.com/able/toolkit/verify/manual)